 Subject to certain limitations, existing Section E of Article II requires the Board of Directors to issue the Company's Common Shares in exchange for Units pursuant to the Partnership Agreement so long as the Company remains the sole general partner of the Operating Partnership.
-The Company believes that it could be advantageous in several jurisdictions in which the Company conducts business for the Company's interest in the Operating Partnership to be divided into general and limited partnership interests and for each interest to be held separately by subsidiary entities all of whose equity interest in owned by the Company.
+The Company believes that it could reduce operating expenses in several jurisdictions in which the Company conducts business by dividing the Company's interest in the Operating Partnership into general and limited partnership interests and then for each interest to be held separately by subsidiary entities all of whose equity interest is owned by the Company.
 The Company can not transfer its general partnership interest in the Operating Partnership without the consent of the limited partners of the Operating Partnership.
 The purpose of the proposed amendment is to retain the existing right to exchange Operating Partnership Units for the Company's shares pursuant to the Partnership Agreement in the event the Company's general partnership interest is transferred to a subsidiary entity all of whose equity interest is owned by the Company.
-If the proposed amendment is approved by the shareholders, the Company plans to enter into an amendment to the Partnership Agreement dividing its ownership interest into a general partnership interest and a limited partnership interest and to transfer those interests into two separate entities all of whose equity interest is owned by the Company.
+If the proposed amendment is approved by the shareholders, the Company intends to enter into an amendment to the Partnership Agreement dividing its ownership interest into a general partnership interest and a limited partnership interest and to transfer those interests into two separate entities all of whose equity interest is owned by the Company.
+After the transfers, the affairs of the Operating Partnership will be managed by the Company through its control of the entity holding the general partner interest.